Digestive System Overview

 The digestive tract is a series of hollow organs joined in a long, twisting tube from

-the mouth to the anus, consisting of the following:
+the mouth to the anus.
+It consists of the following:

-Organs that help with digestion, but are not part of the digestive tract, include
+Organs that help with digestion, but are not part of the digestive tract, are the:

 Parts of other organ systems, such as nerves and blood, also play a major role in